About Us. Well . . .

 didn't even know what traditional fiddle music was?

-Jim grew up in a family that danced (his mom was a tap instructor), and he was given guitar lessons in his teens, as well as learned to play drums.
-I grew up in a home with country music and a dad who played guitar, an figured out how to play guitar by ear.
-Music brought us together via a church we both attended, and coffeehouses started our music life, which led to our married life.
+Jim grew up in a family that taught dance and believed each child should learn an instrument.
+He took guitar lessons in his teens, and picked up on drums, as well, and eventually playing them for school band.
+I grew up in a home with mostly country music and a dad who played guitar.
+I figured out how to play guitar by ear, and looking at chord charts.
+Music brought us together via a church we both attended, and playing and singing in coffeehouses started our music life, which led to our married life.

-Jim inherited his grandmother's violin along the way, but it wasn't until our daughter began taking violin lessons in school that I picked up the old violin, and took a few old-time fiddle lessons, which ended with we had to move, due to a job change.
-We sang and played guitar in various churches, but the fiddle, and traditional music, were still more of an unknown to us.
+Jim inherited his grandmother's violin along the way, but it wasn't until our daughter began taking violin lessons in school that I picked up the old violin and took a few old-time fiddle lessons.
+I attended the first Old Songs Sampler and fell in love with traditional music.
+Job changes moved us from the area, and traditional fiddle music remained mostly unknown to us.

-We ended up back in the Albany, NY area in '96.
-Within a few months, we were led to a weekly jam session called Fiddlers Tour, which played traditional fiddle dance tunes.
+A final move brought us back to Albany, NY area in '96.
+Within a few months we were led to a weekly jam session called Fiddlers Tour, which played traditional fiddle dance tunes.
 We felt right at home with the 20 or so other musicians.
 From that jam session, and some 15 years of attending, we learned the bulk of the music we now play.
-Those sessions were invaluable.
+Those jam sessions were invaluable.

 On to the dance.
 Within the first